-Students must pass these courses with a grade of C or better.
+Students must pass these courses with a grade of C (2.0) or better.
 A list of courses designated for each major will appear in the class schedule each semester.

 Examination.
-After completing 60 units toward the baccalaureate, students must take the University Examination in Writing Proficiency (EWP).
-The EWP consists of two parts, a machine-scored test of Standard

-Written English, and a 90-minute essay that is evaluated by faculty readers.
-Students who fail the examination may retake it until they pass it.
-A limited number of students who have failed the EWP two or more times may enroll in English 199, Intensive Writing Review.
-Credit in English 199 will be equivalent to passing the examination.
-This course will not count toward graduation requirements, nor will it satisfy the upper-division writing course requirement described above.
-Information about registration for the EWP and testing dates is published in the class schedule each semester.
+After completing 60 units toward the baccalaureate, students must take the Examination in Writing Proficiency (EWP).
+To avoid delaying graduation, students should not postpone taking the exam later than the junior year.
+The EWP consists of a 90-minute essay.
+The EWP is evaluated by faculty selected throughout the university who are trained specifically for this responsibility.
+A limited number of undergraduate students who have failed the EWP two or more times may apply for a specially designated non-credit writing course, English 199, Intensive Writing Review.
+Passing this course is equivalent to passing the examination.
+This course will not count toward graduation requirements, nor will it satisfy the upperdivision writing course requirement described above.
+Information about registration for the EWP and testing dates is published in the Class Schedule each semester.